kctffs/news-on-the-go/README.md

 - ### Code.
   - The code in this project was inspired by the walkthrough project of the **I Think Therefore I Blog** project with all the Django being taught was learned from there.
   - Snippets of code throughout the project are also inspired from this project as it was needed to either install, import, or create paths throughout the various apps in the project.
+  - The templates used in this project for `index.html` and `base.html` were inspired by the walkthrough project but changed to fit News On The Go, there was more altering to be achieved however, I did not manage to fully develop the templates the way I wanted
   - Finally, the models in my project are inspired by the walkthrough project however, I have altered them to become unique and fit my own project.